Battle of Grunwald: Battlefield memorials

 Ideas about commemorating the battle rose right after the event.
 Władysław II Jagiełło wanted to build a monastery dedicated to Saint Bridget of Sweden, who had prophesied the downfall of the Teutonic Order, at the location of the battle.
 When the order regained the territory of the battlefield, the new grand master Heinrich von Plauen built a chapel dedicated to Saint Mary and it was consecrated in March 1413.
 It was destroyed by the Poles when they invaded during the Hunger War of 1414, but it was quickly rebuilt.
-The chapel fell to ruins during the Protestant Reformation and was demolished in 1720.
+The chapel fell into ruins during the Protestant Reformation and was demolished in 1720.
 Over time, the location of the chapel became associated with the location where Grand Master Ulrich von Jungingen was killed.
 In 1901, a large memorial stone was erected for the fallen Grand Master in the midst of the chapel ruins for the 200th anniversary of the coronation of King Frederick I of Prussia.
-The inscription was chiseled in 1960 and the stone was removed from the chapel ruins and placed inscription facing down in 1984.
+The inscription was chiseled in 1960 and the stone was removed from the chapel ruins and placed with the inscription facing down in 1984.

 In 1960, for the 550th anniversary, a museum and monuments were constructed a little northeast of the chapel ruins.
 The grounds were designed by sculptor Jerzy Bandura and architect Witold Cęckiewicz.
 The monuments included an obelisk of Silesian granite depicting two faces of knights, a bundle of eleven 30 m-high flagpoles with emblems of the Polish–Lithuanian army, and a sculptural map depicting the supposed positions of the armies before the battle.
 Presumed locations where Władysław II Jagiełło and Vytautas had their main camps were marked with artificial mounds and flagpoles.
 The battle site is one of Poland's national Historical Monuments, as designated on 4 October 2010, and tracked by the National Institute of Cultural Heritage.
-The museum, which is open during summers, has an exhibition space of 275 m2 in which it displays archaeological finds from the battlefield, original and reproduced medieval weapons, reconstructed flags from the battle, as well as various maps, drawings, and documents related to the battle.
+The museum, which is open during the summer, has an exhibition space of 275 m2 in which it displays archaeological finds from the battlefield, original and reproduced medieval weapons, reconstructed flags from the battle, as well as various maps, drawings, and documents related to the battle.
 In 2018, the museum was visited by about 140,000 people.
 Construction of a larger year-round museum at an estimated cost of 30 million Polish złoty (6.5 million euros) started in April 2019.

 In July 2020, a large stone with engraved Vytis was erected by the Lithuanians near the monument site to commemorate the 610th anniversary of the battle.
 The monument was unveiled by Lithuanian and Polish presidents Gitanas Nausėda and Andrzej Duda.